 rebecca evaluates and trains rescued dogs for the golden retriever club of greater los angeles rescue. she is a member of the association of pet dog trainers (apdt), truly dog friendly, an international group of positive reinforcement dog trainers fighting against the use of harsh training methods in their profession and the pet professional guild, an organization committed to holistic, force-free methods. rebecca is an approved akc canine good citizen evaluator. dog’s best friend was voted “best dog trainer” in the 2012 south bay locals’ choice awards.

-rebecca is a long time resident of hermosa beach, alongside her husband, corey, and two rascals, rusty and cooper.
+rebecca is a long time resident of hermosa beach, alongside her husband, corey, and her golden retriever, cooper, who is often a helper in her classes.